Section A: When Can a Skilled Worker Take Additional Work?

 Under the immigration rules, a Skilled Worker visa holder can only take on additional work in limited circumstances.
 The Home Office distinguishes between supplementary employment and secondary employment, each with its own conditions and compliance implications.
 Employers should understand these distinctions before approving or offering extra work to a sponsored employee.

-The Home Office allows Skilled Worker visa holders to take on supplementary work for up to 20 hours per week, but only if strict conditions are met.
-These are:
+The Home Office allows Skilled Worker visa holders to undertake supplementary work for up to 20 hours per week, provided all of the following conditions are met:

-• The work takes place outside the sponsored worker’s normal contracted hours for their main job.
+- The additional work takes place outside the worker’s contracted hours for the sponsored role.

 The 20-hour limit applies per week and cannot be averaged over a longer period.
-Overtime in the sponsored role does not count towards the limit, as it forms part of the main employment.
-However, paid work with another employer, even within the same occupation code, counts as supplementary work and needs to comply with the 20-hour rule.
+Overtime in the sponsored role does not count towards the 20-hour limit.
+Self-employment for the worker’s own business can fall within the 20-hour allowance where all supplementary work conditions are satisfied.

 3. Record-Keeping and Notification Requirements